m1/hacker-news-cli/README.md

 ]
 ```

-### Package
+### Library

-Can also use this as a package, example usage:
+Can also use this as a library, example usage:

 ```go
 package main